 The Veteran Affairs backed loans provide veterans with lower rates and the option to buy a home with no down payment.
 Quicken Loans is the leading originator of VA loans.

 The choice for buyers looking at properties between $417k and $3 million.
-Quicken Loans also offers flexible rates and terms for these big boys.
+QL also offers flexible rates and terms for these big boys.

 Quicken Loans’ affiliate One Reverse Mortgage, LLC, provides reverse mortgages to homeowners 62 years and older who want to have their cake (live in their home without mortgage payments) and eat it (cash out on their equity).